nazime1/Principles-of-Software/docs/patterns.md

 ### Template

-With the **Template** design pattern, <span style="color:blue;">programmers define the skeleton of an algorithm in an operation, deferring some steps to subclasses</span>.
+With the **Template** design pattern, <span style="color:#0091ff;">programmers define the skeleton of an algorithm in an operation, deferring some steps to subclasses</span>.
 The template method lets subclasses redefine specific steps of an algorithm without changing the algorithm's structure.
 An abstract class defines various methods and has one non-overridden method, which calls the various methods.
 Templating is a common practice even in small systems - type definitions, structs, and generics all utilize the template method in their internal representation.
 There is no example for the template pattern in this text, as examples exist everywhere and are easily implementable.
 As such, there is no accompanying UML diagram.

 ### Visitor

-A **Visitor** represents <span style="color:blue;">an operation to be performed on the elements of an object structure</span>.
+A **Visitor** represents <span style="color:#0091ff;">an operation to be performed on the elements of an object structure</span>.
 A visitor lets programmers define new operations without changing the classes and elements of their dependencies.
 One or more related classes have the same method, which calls a method specific for themselves in another class.
 The example below illustrates well the complex nesting style needed here:

     public abstract class TitleBlurbVisitor {